salkuadrat/lucifer/README.md

       //
       if (await file.exists()) {
         //
-        // mostly, all you need to do is edit these two lines
+        // mostly, all you need to do is edit the following two lines
         //
         Template template = Template(await file.readAsString());
         String html = template.renderString(data);

         //
-        // in the end, always send the rendered html
+        // for the final act, send the rendered html to the client
         //
         await res.send(html);
       }